2DGD-F0TH/2DGD_F0TH/chapters/099_Appendices/095_Glossary.md

 -----

 [EULA]{#gl_eula}
-: Short of "End User License Agreement", is essentially a contract that estabilishes the purchaser's right to use the software, usually with some limitations on how the copy can be used.
+: Short of "End User License Agreement", is essentially a contract that establishes the purchaser's right to use the software, usually with some limitations on how the copy can be used.

 G {.unnumbered .unlisted}
 -----